 Addressing mental health concerns is an important part of addiction treatment.
-Lisa Westernson, Assistant Clinical Director at Mountainside treatment center, shares common signs of mental illness and what you should do if you recognize these signs.
+Lisa Westerson, Clinical Supervisor of Residential Services at Mountainside treatment center, shares common signs of mental illness and what you should do if you recognize these signs.

 If you or a loved one is struggling with alcoholism or drug addiction, we are here to help.
 Reach out to Mountainside by calling 888 833 4676.